-Although Las Vegas is still mired in a housing recession (as is much of the country), it can still be thankful for legalized gambling, because tax revenues have helped create great schools and other public utilities.
+Las Vegas can be thankful for legalized gambling, because tax revenues have helped create great schools and other public utilities.
 Each year, more than $8 billion is wagered in Clark County.
 Las Vegas receives more than 36 million visitors per year, with the largest segment coming from California.
 The result is mega casinos, resorts, hotels and developments unsurpassed by anything in the world and a city that is unlike any other on earth.

 Score updates on golf carts

 Several golf courses in Las Vegas, including Siena Golf Club and Silverstone Golf Club, have GPS systems that not only give you yardage to the pin, but also scores of all the football, basketball and baseball games as well as the week's professional golf events.
 That's good for a couple of reasons.
 First, often during big games courses aren't as crowded, so it's easier to get a tee time.
 But most golfers would still like to know the NFL scores.
 Second, golfers often put down bets at the sports books before their rounds, and it's hard to concentrate on putts when you don't know if your team is covering the spread.